ahf/snowflake-notes/Broker.markdown

 ## Go Dependencies

-The broker only have one external dependency and does not depend on any PT related libraries such as `goptlib` since it's a standalone application and is not executed via, for example, Tor like PT client and bridges are.
+The broker only has one external dependency and does not depend on any PT related libraries such as `goptlib` since it's a standalone application and is not executed via, for example, Tor like PT client and bridges are.

-The current external dependencies of the Snowflake Broker is:
+The current external dependency of the Snowflake Broker is:

 - `autocert` (https://godoc.org/golang.org/x/crypto/acme/autocert) - autocert
   is an implementation of the ACME protocol used to get Let's Encrypt validated